CU-SRL/docs/src/avionics/resources/leadership_notes/leadership_notes.md

 - Remote access/card access
 - Unit testing and simulation frameworks

-As the lead, this is your main project.
+As the lead, building this infrastructure is your main project.
 If you can build these things, you will build a strong organization that will have a much easier time moving past obstacles and will face less obstacles in the first place.